matrix-org/matrix-search/README.md

 1. navigate back using `popd`
 1. run Node script in the background or in another terminal; e.g `node js_fetcher/index.js --config=config.json &`

-You will need to run a modified Matrix client which sends `/search` requests to `localhost:8000` or whatever port you specify to Node using `--port=$PORT` riot-web supports these modifications using the `matrix-search` branches on `matrix-js-sdk` and `matrix-react-sdk` and specifying the Search URL using `custom_search_url` in config.json
+You will need to run a modified Matrix client which sends `/search` requests to `localhost:8000` riot-web supports these modifications using the `matrix-search` branches on `matrix-js-sdk` and `matrix-react-sdk` and specifying the Search URL using `custom_search_url` in config.json

 ## To run in a docker container